-Bronze (15) Silver (30) Gold (45) Platinum (60) Diamond (75)
+Bronze (15), Silver (30), Gold (45), Platinum (60), Diamond (75)

 With each certificate, a Golden Ticket will be received when pupils achieve each tier, and will be entered into a termly draw.
+At the end of each term, two tickets are drawn at random from the collection of tickets and the winners can choose a prize from the selection available.